 How to Make the Cream Sauce

 This is the creamy, cheesy, garlicky sauce that will top off your perfectly cooked pork loin.
-Using the same skillet you seared the pork loin, heat the half and half, flour, and chicken broth over medium-high heat.
+Using the same skillet you seared the pork, heat the half and half, flour, and chicken broth over medium-high heat.
 Make sure you scrape all the brown bits off the bottom of the pan to mix in!
 Next, stir in the oregano and cheeses.
 After the cheese has melted, lower the heat to a little below medium.
 Add the rest of the ingredients.
 Don’t forget to add the garlic you roasted and set aside!
 Once the spinach has wilted and the tomatoes have softened, you are ready to drizzle that goodness all over the pork loin!

 How to Serve Pork Loin